-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 144, the national coverage determination governing granulocyte transfusions, effective March 7, 2026.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 144 governing granulocyte transfusion coverage, with an effective date of March 7, 2026.
 Here's what billing teams need to know.

-CMS granulocyte transfusion coverage policy under NCD 144 in the CMS Medicare system covers transfusions for patients with severe infection and granulocytopenia — but only under two specific clinical scenarios.
-This policy applies across inpatient hospital, outpatient hospital, and physician service benefit categories.
-No specific CPT or HCPCS codes are listed in the policy document itself, which creates a documentation burden your billing team needs to manage carefully.
+CMS granulocyte transfusion coverage policy under NCD 144 in the Medicare system covers this service for patients with severe infection and granulocytopenia — but only under two tightly defined clinical indications.
+This policy applies across inpatient hospital, outpatient hospital (incident to a physician's service), and physicians' services benefit categories.
+No specific CPT or HCPCS codes are listed in the NCD 144 policy document itself, which creates real upstream work for your coding team.

 Quick-Reference Table